systemd/mkosi/mkosi.md

 : The mirror to use for downloading the distribution packages.
 Expects a mirror URL as argument.

+`UseMirrorVerbatim=`, `--use-mirror-verbatim=`

+: When `--mirror` is used it will be used as a plain and direct mirror instead of using it as a prefix for the full set of repositories normally supported by distributions like Fedora and CentOS.
+Useful for fully offline builds with a single repository.
+Only supported for RPM-based distributions for now.

 `Repositories=`, `--repositories=`

 : Additional package repositories to use during installation.
 Expects